Last Updated on 23rd June 2020 by Sophie Nadeau

 Jean-Paul Hevin, 72 rue de Bonaparte, 75006, Paris

 Best known for their chocolate concoctions, Jean-Paul Hevin easily has some of the best macarons in Paris.
 Homemade, fresh, and available to purchase in a variety of sized boxes, Jean-Paul Hevin’s macarons come in different selectors such as ‘Tutti Frutti’ (for the fruit lover), or simply ‘total cocoa’ (perfect for the chocoholic).

 Pierre Hermé, 4 Rue Cambon, 75001 Paris

 At around twenty euros for a box of twelve, Lenôtre macarons are certainly not the cheapest French sweet on this list, nor are they the most expensive.
-For those seeking a more naturally flavoured macaron, Lenôtre is the place to go.
+For those seeking a more naturally flavoured macaron, Lenôtre is the place to go to tickle your tastebuds.

 Sadaharu Aoki, 35 Rue de Vaugirard, 75006 Paris

 Wander into any given patisserie shop of the Sadaharu Aoki chain, and you’ll find beautiful French desserts blended with a Japanese influence.
 Tokyo born Sadaharu Aoki moved to Paris where he set up shop as a train patissier.
 The flavours found in his patisserie stores are inventive, and here you’ll find beautiful combinations such as matcha flavoured macarons.

 Head into Café Pouchkine, and you can expect to find Russian inspired delicacies in store and online.
 Specialty macarons include those in the ‘scent of Russia collection’; with flavours such as cranberry and Russian blend tea remaining firm favourites.
 The café also offers a huge range of other carefully crafted patisseries.